kwinsor5/jQXel/README.md

 * entityId (number) - The identifier/primary key for the object
 * name (string) - The name of the editable field.
 Used for serialization of JSON objects in change events
 * html (string?) - If present, the HTML provided will be inserted into the cell
+* className (string) - The collection of class names to apply to the cell (space delimited)

 ### SelectedCell
 * cell (HTMLDivElement) - The active cell element